Lake Natoma: Animals

-Native animals known to lie here are the mule deer, coyote, bobcat, mountain lion, quail, bald and golden eagle, heron, egret, western pond turtle, and California horned lizard.
+Native animals known to live here are the mule deer, coyote, bobcat, mountain lion, quail, bald and golden eagle, heron, egret, western pond turtle, and California horned lizard.
 A few common fish in Lake Natoma are catfish and carp.
 Aquatic animals in Lake Natoma are usually tolerant of warm water and low oxygen level water.
 Other fish found here are bass, bluegill, and green sunfish.
 Right under Nimbus Dam are steelheads, Chinook salmon, American shad, and Pacific lampreys.
 Bald eagles and golden eagles can be found around Folsom Lake and Lake Natoma for nesting; about six bald eagles and two golden eagles are observed annually.
 Both are protected under the Federal Bald Eagle Protection Act of 1940.

 Environmental issues

 Mercury

 Fish at Lake Natoma were found to have high levels of mercury in their tissue.
 A sample of 22 fish showed that mercury levels had approached or exceed guidelines set by the U.S. Environmental Protection Agency, which is set at 3 microgram Hg/g wet weight.
 Since there were too few samples, it is not known for sure if mercury is randomly distributed throughout Lake Natoma.
 Concentration of mercury increases as sizes of fish increase, usually because of bioaccumulation.
 Factors include length, weight, and age.
 For example, predators at the top of the food chain, such as large bass mouth, spotted bass, and white catfish, usually have higher concentrations.

 The California Office of Environmental Health Hazard Assessment (OEHHA) has developed a safe eating advisory for Lake Natoma, based on levels of mercury found in fish caught here.